tc39/notes/es7/2015-11/nov-17.md

 ## Remove generator `.return`?
 (DE)
  - overview of `.return`
  - pros of `.return`
-   - signal to iterators/generators when resource is “dropped on the floor”
+   - signal to iterators/generators when resource is "dropped on the floor"
    - reify abrupt completions, generators as a sink for observables, etc
  - ???
  - `.return` in the iteration protocol